How Resume Writing Costs Are Determined & What They Can Tell You About A Service

 Pricing can also vary dramatically, adding to the confusion.

-That said, we know you're looking to get a quality document at an affordable price.
+We know you're looking to get a quality document at an affordable price.

-We'll help you understand how the resume writing industry operates.
+This article will help you understand how the resume writing industry operates.

 After reading, you’ll be better prepared to choose the right service for you.